By Jeff J. Brown

 In 1949, the Communists liberated their long-suffering people from 110 years of Western rape, plunder and forced drug addiction.
-Even with 100,000 US marines, 1.5 million imperialist Japanese soldiers kept on after 1945, millions of fascist Chinese Guomindang (KMT) forces, all equipped with billions of dollars of US air force and army weapons, the will and dreams of the Chinese people could not be defeated.
+Even with 100,000 US marines, 1.5 million imperialist Japanese soldiers kept on after 1945, millions of fascist Chinese Guomindang (KMT) forces, all equipped with billions of dollars of US air force and army weapons – the will and dreams of the Chinese people could not be defeated.
 All these fascists were run out of the country with their tails between their legs.
 As was the case, going back to 1921, when Zhou Enlai first met Mao Zedong, he was right there in the thick of endless fighting, negotiations and eventually socialist victory, risking his life to end Japanese and Western terrorism.
 Along with Mao, Zhou Enlai helped move and mold 20th century China, from strength to strength.
-It is inconceivable to imagine today’s People’s Republic without both their pharaonic contributions to the citizens.
+It is inconceivable to imagine today’s People’s Republic without both their pharaonic contributions to the citizens and humanity.

-In the China Trilogy, I wrote how Zhou almost died in Changsha, Hunan, when the KMT torched the city, to keep the communists from taking it over.
+In The China Trilogy, I wrote how Zhou almost died in Changsha, Hunan, when the KMT torched the city, trying to keep the communists from taking it over.
 Over 30,000 innocent citizens died in that fascist inferno.
 In 1955, the CIA tried to kill Zhou, by planting a bomb on the airplane he was supposed to take back home, after attending the Bandung Conference in Indonesia.
 At the last minute, Zhou innocently changed his plans and was not on board.
 A few minutes later, all the other hapless passengers were blown out of the sky.
 To say that he led a storied life is an understatement.

 Zhou was handsome, suave and cosmopolitan.
 In 1917 he studied in Japan and in 1920, worked in France and Britain, becoming conversant in Japanese, French and English.
 While in Europe, he was already recruiting and organizing fellow Chinese students into communist political groups.
 The next year, he and Mao helped found the Communist Party of China (CPC) in Shanghai.
 This forever changed for the better the world we live in today, including yours, wherever you may be, and whether you realize it or not.